 Eat your delicious roasted bell peppers in sandwiches or on crackers.
 Use them as a pizza toping or to decorate and enhance any dish!

-♥“Once you ate all the peppers, you can recycle the oil and use it for salads or for cooking, or you can roast more bell peppers and refill the jar,” Susana says, and she adds, “They are great to accompany with a glass of wine!”
+Note: “Once you ate all the peppers, you can recycle the oil and use it for salads or for cooking, or you can roast more bell peppers and refill the jar,” Susana says, and she adds, “These roasted bell peppers are great to accompany with a glass of wine!”

 According to Susana, these marinated eggplants are simply delicious when served with bread or crackers.
-They are also a great compliment to salads and other dishes.
+They are also a great compliment to salads and sandwiches and can be served as a side to other dishes.

-- 2 medium eggplants (avoid big eggplants, the bigger they are, the more seeds they will have)
+- 1 large or 2 small eggplants (if you want less seeds, avoid large eggplants, the bigger they are, the more seeds they will have)

 - 3 cups of water